 We take it for granted today that cigarettes are both addictive and deadly.
 Smoking cigarettes has been proven to cause cancers of the lungs, mouth, esophagus, cervix, pancreas, and kidneys, in addition to heart disease, aortic aneurysm, and a host of other diseases.
 We know this today, which is why public policy trends toward bans in public spaces and anti-smoking campaigns.

-But people like Frank Townsend — who for much of the time he was alive smoked cigarettes made by companies such as RJ Reynolds, Philip Morris, and Liggett Group — didn’t know as much about the dangers in previous decades.
+But people like Frank Townsend — who for much of the time he was alive smoked cigarettes made by companies such as RJ Reynolds, Philip Morris, and Liggett Group — didn’t know as much about the product liability dangers in previous decades.
 What was pervasive, though, was tobacco companies’ marketing and advertising, which glamorized smoking and neglected to show how dangerous (and addictive) their tobacco products are.

 Townsend’s addiction to smoking cigarettes would cost him dearly.
 In 1995, he died of lung cancer because of his habit.
 This left his wife, Lyantie, and family grieving and wondering what they could do to fight the injustice.

 While a lawsuit couldn’t give the widowed Lyantie her husband and their old life back, what it did do was provide some monetary help to her and her family, while also holding tobacco companies accountable for getting people hooked on a product they knew could cause a host of cancers and eventually kill their customers.

 This is where Morgan & Morgan attorneys John Dill, Keith Mitnik, and Greg Prysock enter the story.
 The Townsend family turned to these contingency-fee lawyers to take on the task of fighting large, wealthy tobacco companies.
 Those attorneys stepped up and in 2010 won a jury verdict in excess of $90 million in Florida state court.